 One day he found a book in which he saw a picture of a windmill and thought that the windmill could generate electricity and help pump water.
 He decided he could build one just by looking at the figures and pictures.
 He finally figured out by himself how to make one.

 He made a turbine from spare bicycle parts, a tractor fan blade and an old shock absorber.
-He then produced windmill blades from plastic pipes, flattened by heating over a fire.
-He sometimes got a few electric shocks while climbing the windmill.
+He then produced windmill blades from plastic pipes, flattened by heating them over a fire.
+He sometimes experienced a few electric shocks while climbing the windmill.

 The first windmill he built was apparently 5 meters (16 feet) high and was made from a blue-gum-tree (eucalyptus) wood tower.
 Since then, William Kamkwamba has manufactured other windmills.
 One of them is used to turn on a water-pump to irrigate his family’s field.